githubofkrishnadhas/github-access-using-githubapp/README.md

 # output

-The token generated will be available as a Environment variable `GH_TOKEN` which can be used while running api calls
+The token generated will be available as a Environment variable `GH_APP_TOKEN` which can be used while running api calls

 # References